ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 1. If the person performing the update is not the primary wrangler, the performer should check-in with the primary wrangler to ensure there are no other outstanding changes that need to be made.
 If primary wrangler no longer works for the DCP or does not respond after 1 full business day, the performer can proceed.

 ## Updating the project in ingest and DCP
+Note that Adding Metadata Entities and Sequence Files can only be done using a spreadsheet, and requires a new submission.

 ### Using a spreadsheet